A few thoughts and ideas on kindness

 He stresses the great significance and value of play in a child’s development and the child’s experiments for independence.
 He writes: “Whereas it is easy to see that children play for pleasure, it is much more difficult for people to see that children play to master anxiety or to master ideas and impulses that lead to anxiety if they are not in control.
 Anxiety is always a factor in a child’s play, and often it is a major factor…..For in so far as children only play for pleasure they can be asked to give it up, whereas, in so far as play deals with anxiety, we cannot keep children from it without causing distress, actual anxiety, or new defences against anxiety.”

-Finally, in the third part, The Outside World, there is an exploration of the the needs of the under-five, the role of the nursery school, which he writes,“is not to be a substitute for an absent mother, but to supplement and extend the role which in the child’s earliest years the mother alone plays,” parents and teachers and the issue of influencing and being influenced, sex education in school, visiting children in hospital, juvenile delinquency, the role of dreaming in a child’s maturation, and aggression, which, Winnicott says has two meaning, “…it is directly or indirectly a reaction to frustration.,,,,& ,,,, it is one of the two main sources of an individual’s energy.”
+Finally, in the third part, The Outside World, there is an exploration of the needs of the under-five, the role of the nursery school, which he writes,“is not to be a substitute for an absent mother, but to supplement and extend the role which in the child’s earliest years the mother alone plays,” parents and teachers and the issue of influencing and being influenced, sex education in school, visiting children in hospital, juvenile delinquency, the role of dreaming in a child’s maturation, and aggression, which, Winnicott says has two meaning, “…it is directly or indirectly a reaction to frustration.,,,,& ,,,, it is one of the two main sources of an individual’s energy.”

 Two extracts from the book: